zzkhangg/PatternAnalysis-2025/recognition/ConvNeXt-s4906401/README.md

 ## Performance and Results

 ### Performance metrics

 The model was trained for 260 epochs, with the best-performing model selected at the 240th epoch, corresponding to the lowest validation loss.
 The training and validation loss curves are shown below.
-As observed, the training loss dips slightly below the validation loss, suggesting a minor degree of overfitting.
+As observed, both losses decrease rapidly during the initial epochs, indicating that the model quickly learns useful features.
+As training continues, the training loss continues to decline smoothly, while the validation loss stabilizes around a consistent range with minor fluctuations, suggesting that the model achieves good generalization without severe overfitting.
+The periodic rises in training loss correspond to learning rate restarts from the cosine annealing warm restart scheduler, which helps the model escape local minima and continue improving performance.

 ![](images/loss_curve.png)

-Figure 3.
+Figure 2.
 Loss curve of train and validation set.

 The model achieved an overall accuracy of 79.19% on test dataset, with a precision of 0.82, recall of 0.79, and an F1-score of 0.79.